[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 - ohmic (no barrier)

-The voltage difference should not be greater than 0.1 V because of convergence issues.
-Larger voltage should be calculated stepwise using voltage-sweep or adjusting it manually by reading in the previous potential and Fermi levels.
+The voltage difference should not be too large because of convergence issues.
+Larger voltage should be calculated stepwise using voltage-sweep or adjusting them manually by reading in the previous potential and Fermi levels.

 To calculate the current flow due to the applied voltage in the Poisson boundary conditions, one has to specify certain current regions and clusters analogous to the material and quantum clusters.
 On each cluster one can apply a certain current model (so far only simple drift-diffusion but there is more to come).